usamabasharat/store-front/README.md

 # Storefront

-- This is ecommerce store application built in Python & Django.
+- This is ecommerce store API only application built in Python & Django.

 ## Prerequisits